4molybdenum2/cs-notes/vis/Lecture 14.md

 CluStream is an algorithm that can deal with clustering changes over time
-- online microclustering - process stream in real time - maintain microclusters of data
+- online micro-clustering - process stream in real time - maintain micro-clusters of data
-- offlien macroclustering - further summarizes results of clustering, provides users with more concise understanding of the clustering over different time horizons and levels of temporal granularity
+- offline macro-clustering - further summarizes results of clustering, provides users with more concise understanding of the clustering over different time horizons and levels of temporal granularity

-Microclustering algorithm:
+Micro-clustering algorithm:
 1. k m-clusters
 2. new point needs to be assigned or new cluster needs to be created
 3. determine distance of the point from the centroids of the m-clusters